Butch Robins: Early years

 As a student of music and the banjo in the 1960s and '70s, Robins acquainted himself with and befriended many of the first generation bluegrass musicians at early festivals and fiddlers' conventions.

 As a teenager, he won major banjo contests and participated in banjo workshops at the 1969 Newport Folk Festival and at Carlton Haney's 1969 Camp Springs Bluegrass Festival, in Reidsville, North Carolina.

 While serving in the United States Army in South Carolina, Robins was introduced to Snuffy Jenkins & Pappy Sherrill.
 He later dedicated his first solo album, Forty Years Late, to Snuffy.

 1970s group and solo

 In the 1970s, Robins performed in a number of bands, including Charlie Moore, Jim & Jesse, Wilma Lee & Stoney Cooper, and the New Grass Revival.
 During these years, he explored various banjo techniques, and helped lay the groundwork for the progressive, melodic, five-string banjo playing of today.
-As a self-produced solo recording artist with interest in and attention to ensemble sound, Robins released three landmark albums with Rounder Records: Forty Years Late, Fragments of My Imagicnation, and The Fifth Child.
+As a self-produced solo recording artist with interest in and attention to ensemble sound, Robins released three landmark albums with Rounder Records: Forty Years Late, Fragments of My Imagination, and The Fifth Child.